fabri1983/refactor-example/README.md

   - `CompoundJobLogger`: allows creation of one logger compound by 2 or more loggers.
   - Many other classes and interfaces.

-- Good practices were took into consideration, and some fixes:
+- Good practices were took into consideration, and some fixes as well:
   - Modularization.
   - Meaningful variable and method names.
 Also keeping code conventions for class/variable/method names.
-  - Avoid static variables, since they are cumbersome when implementing unit tests and may produce irreproducible bugs on concurrent scenarios.
+  - Avoid static variables, since they are cumbersome for testing and may lead to irreproducible bugs on concurrent scenarios.
   - Use interfaces to define contracts and then implementing different behaviours.
   - Using enums to narrow variable values.
   - Encapsulate long list of parameters into a context or configuration object.